-Ensuring the Technical Quality of APIs
+Ensuring technical quality of APIs

 Fine APIs must not only solve developers' and end users' problems but also ensure the quality of the solution, e.g. do not contain logical and technical mistakes (and do not provoke developers to make them), save computational resources, and in general implement the best practices applicable to the subject area.